jbcodeforce/ML-studies/docs/ml/generative-ai.md

 Prompt engineering typically works by converting one or more tasks to a prompt-based dataset and training a language model with what has been called "prompt-based learning" or just "prompt learning".

-We can provide a prompt with examples so the LLM will condition on the new context to generate better result.
+We can provide a prompt with examples so the LLM will condition on the new context to generate better results.
 Examples in summarization.

 Prompts can also help incorporate domain knowledge on specific tasks and improve interpretability.
 Creating high-quality prompts requires careful consideration of the task at hand, as well as a deep understanding of the model’s strengths and limitations.